ls1intum/Artemis/docs/user/tutorialgroups.rst

 Defining Tutorial Group Free Days
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By clicking on the ``Holidays`` button, the instructor can define days where no tutorial group sessions are held.
+By clicking on the ``Holidays`` button, the instructor can define course-wide days where no tutorial group sessions are held (no matter which tutorial group).
 If such a day overlaps with a tutorial group session, the session is automatically cancelled and the holiday given as the reason.

 |instructors-holidays|